karthikkumardevops9/AWS_Lambda/README.md

 4. **Real-Time Analytics**: Lambda can process streaming data from IoT devices, social media, or other sources, allowing you to perform real-time analytics and gain insights instantly.

 5. **API Backends**: Develop scalable API backends for web and mobile applications using Lambda.
 It automatically handles the incoming API requests and executes the corresponding functions.

+ # AWS Cloud Cost Optimization - Identifying Stale Resources

+## Identifying Stale EBS Snapshots

+In this example, we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.

+### Description:

+The Lambda function fetches all EBS snapshots owned by the same account ('self') and also retrieves a list of active EC2 instances (running and stopped).
+For each snapshot, it checks if the associated volume (if exists) is not associated with any active instance.
+If it finds a stale snapshot, it deletes it, effectively optimizing storage costs.